 Growing up, I learned to wish people "Happy Holidays" during the month of December.
 I used this phrase, and this phrase exclusively, until a few years ago, not because it's lovely and inclusive (though it IS lovely and inclusive, and there's absolutely nothing wrong with wishing someone happy holidays), but because I honestly worried about offending someone.

 I now live in a completely different kind of community from the one in which I grew up, so out of curiosity, a few years ago I ran an (uncontrolled) experiment.
 While shopping and running errands during the two weeks leading up to Christmas, I recorded what people "wished" me.
 I didn't track what they said when I spoke first (because people often respond by repeating whatever phrase they hear), only what they said when they spoke first.
-I expected to find that in my current community, I would hear "Merry Christmas" more than 90% of the time.
-On the flip side, I expected to find that once I arrived in my hometown, I would hear "Happy Holidays" - or a wide variety of holiday wishes - more than 75% of the time.
+I expected to find that in my current community, I would hear "Merry Christmas" most of the time.
+On the flip side, I expected to find that once I arrived in my hometown, I would hear "Happy Holidays" - or a wide variety of holiday wishes - most of the time.

 Imagine my surprise when here in Texas I heard "Merry Christmas" six times and "Happy Holidays" six times.
 I was even more surprised when in Wisconsin I heard "Merry Christmas" seven times and "Happy Holidays" five times.